 Especially sensitive to the relation between instrumental writing and its extensive deployments in electronics, David Hudry researches very early on, a form of vigorous interaction between the performer and the machine - an axis of his compositional output.
 He participated in the Cursus for composition and new technologies at Ircam (2006) in which he explored different tools for computer-aided compositions to deepen his reflections on aesthetics tied to new technologies.
 His musical productions attest to the interest that he devotes to new technologies, not only as a mode of production of new sounds but also as a real conception tool for composition.

-He has received support from numerous festivals and ensembles for his creations, among them Festival Extension, Les Musiques (GMEM), Musica, Musiques démesurées Clermont-Ferrand, Archipel, June in Buffalo, BW Ensemble-Akademie, Montréal Nouvelles Musiques, Musique Electronique/Musique Mixte (Centre Henri Pousseur), Vale of Glamorgan, Sound Aberdeen ; Orchestre philharmonique de Radio France, Ensemble intercontemporain, Ensemble Modern, ensemble recherche, Freiburger Barockorchester, quatuor Arditti, quatuor Tana, Multilatérale, Ars Nova, Ensemble Linea, Octandre (Londres), Konvergence (Prague).
+He has received support from numerous festivals and ensembles for his creations, among which: Festival Extension, Les Musiques (GMEM), Musica, Musiques démesurées Clermont-Ferrand, Archipel, June in Buffalo, BW Ensemble-Akademie, Montréal Nouvelles Musiques, Musique Electronique/Musique Mixte (Belgium), Vale of Glamorgan, Sound Aberdeen (Scotland) ; Orchestre philharmonique de Radio France, Ensemble intercontemporain, Ensemble Modern, London Sinfonietta, ensemble recherche, Freiburger Barockorchester, Lemanic Modern Ensemble, quatuor Arditti, quatuor Tana, Multilatérale, Ars Nova, Ensemble Linea, Octandre (London), Konvergence (Prague), Orkiestra Muzyki Nowej (Poland).

 His music is often nourished and founded upon the special relationship he has with interpreters who accompanied him in achieving his musical ideas: P. Strauch, E-M. Couturier and A. Billard (Ensemble intercontemporain), C. Desjardins, Lorelei Dowling (Klangforum Wien), S. Ballon, L. Bord, L. Gaggero et L. Camatte.